 If you're exploring vocational nursing education, consider the Vocational Nursing program at American Career College (ACC).

 "The ACC advantage is that they're there to help you; they're not there for your money just because it's a private school.
 When you go to ACC, they make sure that you learn everything and they're there to help you."

-The ACC Vocational Nursing program is designed to provide you with the knowledge and skills necessary for an entry-level vocational nursing position in a medical office, clinic, HMO, acute care hospital, long-term care facility or other health care setting.
+The American Career College Vocational Nursing program is designed to provide you with the knowledge and skills necessary for an entry-level vocational nursing position in a medical office, clinic, HMO, acute care hospital, long-term care facility or other health care setting.

 When you've finished all the coursework and passed the final exam, you'll be prepared to take the National Council Licensure Examination (NCLEX-PN) for licensure as a practical/vocational nurse, meeting the standards set by the Board of Vocational Nursing and Psychiatric Technicians.

 Licensed Vocational Nurses (LVNs) play a vital role on the health care team.
-The duties of an LVN include tasks such as:
+The duties of an LVN include many of the following tasks:

-In ACC's dynamic curriculum, you'll also learn about important skills such as leadership, supervision and proper patient interaction.
+In American Career College's dynamic vocational nursing classes and curriculum, you'll also learn about important skills such as leadership, supervision and proper patient interaction.

-The Vocational Nursing program is available at the following campuses:
+The accredited Vocational Nursing training program is available at the following campus:

 Vocational nurses work in a variety of health care settings.
-After successfully completing this ACC program and becoming licensed, you may choose to work in facilities such as:
+After successfully completing this American Career College program and successfully passing the licensing exam, you may choose to work in facilities such as: